irfanshahdad/PersonalProjects/README.md

 ### Docs Section

+**Viewing Docs:**
+- Docs are automatically loaded from the `docs/` folder
-- Click "📝 Docs" in the sidebar
+- Click on any document in the Docs section to view it at `/docs/[id]`
+- Each doc has its own dedicated page with full editing capabilities

+**Creating/Editing Docs:**

+**Option 1: File System (Recommended)**
+- Create a new `.md` file in the `docs/` folder (e.g., `my-doc.md`)
+- The file will automatically appear in the docs list
+- Click on it to view and edit with live preview
+- Changes are saved directly to the file via API

+**Option 2: Browser (localStorage)**
-- Click "+ New Doc" to create a new document
+- Click "+ New Doc" on the home page
+- Creates a doc stored in browser localStorage
+- Note: localStorage docs cannot be edited on individual doc pages

+**Editing:**
-- Click on a document to view it
+- Click "Edit" on any file-based doc page
+- Split-screen editor with live markdown preview
-- Click "Edit" to edit the markdown
+- Click "Save" to persist changes to the file
-- Changes are auto-saved to localStorage
+- Changes are saved via PUT request to `/api/docs/[id]`

 ### Prototypes Section

 **Viewing Prototypes:**
-- Click "⚙️ Prototypes" in the sidebar to see all available prototypes
+- All available prototypes are displayed on the home page in the Prototypes section
 - Click on any prototype card to view it at `/prototypes/[id]`
 - Share the URL with colleagues/friends!